 Beverly Taylor, Assistant Conductor of the Madison Symphony Orchestra and Director of the Madison Symphony Chorus, is a frequent guest conductor at festivals throughout the United States.
 She has been recognized by critic Richard Dyer (The Boston Globe) as a conductor who "has the crucial gift of inspiring people to give of their best, and beyond."

-Ms. Taylor assumed the post of Director of Choral Activities at the University of Wisconsin-Madison in 1995, where she is director of the Concert Choir and the Choral Union, and directs the graduate choral conducting program.
+Ms. Taylor assumed the post of Director of Choral Activities at the University of Wisconsin-Madison in 1995, where she is director of the Concert Choir and the Choral Union, and leads the graduate choral conducting program.
 From 1989-2012, she was conductor of the Boston Bar Association Orchestra, and for seven years the Music Director of the Back Bay Chorale, in which she conducted concerts with the Pro Arte Chamber Orchestra and other professional orchestras.
 Their recording of Robert Kyr's Passion According to Four Evangelists is available on the New Albion label.

 In 1995, Ms. Taylor completed 17 years as the Associate Director of Choral Activities at Harvard University.
 In this position, she directed both the prize-winning Radcliffe Choral Society and the Harvard-Radcliffe Chorus.
 She led the groups on frequent domestic and international tours, directed a number of premieres of American music, and produced two recordings on the AFKA label.